-The Short Selling Regulation (SSR) introduced a private and public notification regime for investors who hold net short positions in certain financial instruments.
+The EU Short Selling Regulation (SSR) introduced a private and public notification regime for investors who hold net short positions in certain financial instruments.

-The SSR means you may have to notify us of positions that are private or are to be disclosed publicly.
+Under the UK SSR, you may have to notify us of positions that are private or are to be disclosed publicly.

 Register to submit a notification

 To be able to submit a short selling notification to us on behalf of a position holder (whether a firm or an individual), the person making the notification (the reporting person) must be registered with us through our Electronic Submission System (ESS).

 If you are making notifications for yourself as an individual reporting person, you will still need to be registered as a reporting person beforehand.

 You will not be able to send any notifications until we have accepted your registration.

 Firstly, you will need to create a personal ESS account before you are able to submit a SSR registration form.

 Once your account has been approved, you will need to submit one of the following Position Holder registration types: